biddy1618/askchatbot/info/README-4-new-entities.md

 * Contact Jasper and Ewald on the container's access to dev's chatbot API
 * True negatives in the test data - compose some samples
 * Iterative improvements - to be able to show the improvements in document

+* Compose the skeleton for the front-end
+* Cut-off

+* Focus on improvement of the metrics
+* Formulate the particular problems with misses on ranking
+* Include links vector comparison